-- a The on-field umpire shall be entitled to refer an appeal for a run-out, stumping or hit-wicket to the third umpire. - b An on-field umpire wishing to refer a decision to the third umpire shall signal to the third umpire by making the shape of a TV screen with his hands. - c If the third umpire decides the batsman is out a red light is displayed; a green light means not-out.
+- a For televised matches, the on-field umpire shall be entitled to refer an appeal for a run-out, stumping or hit-wicket to the third umpire. - b For televised matches, an on-field umpire wishing to refer a decision to the third umpire shall signal to the third umpire by making the shape of a TV screen with their hands. - c For televised matches, if the third umpire decides the batter is out a red light is displayed; a green light means not-out.
 Should the third umpire be temporarily unable to respond, a white light (where available) will remain illuminated throughout the period of interruption to signify to the on-field umpires that the TV replay system is temporarily unavailable, in which case the decision will be taken by the on-field umpire.

-(Where available and as an alternative to the red/green light system, the big replay screen may be used for the purpose of conveying the third umpire's decision). - d When reviewing the TV replay(s), if the third umpire finds the batsman has been bowled rather than hit wicket or stumped, he shall indicate that the batsman was dismissed.
+(Where available and as an alternative to the red/green light system, the big replay screen may be used for the purpose of conveying the third umpire's decision).

+d For televised matches, when reviewing the TV replay(s), if the third umpire finds the batter has been bowled rather than hit wicket or stumped, they shall indicate that the batter was dismissed.